xieweiAlex/English_Learning/word-review.md

 The **slums** are a **reproach** to London -
 he **huffed out** his **sudden irritation** --

-As a foreigner when you **run afoul with** the law -
-Building an intuition for reading and **grokking** disassembly comes with practice.
-I’m no good at it either -
 The **butler** was an **accomplice** in the robbery. -
-the Communications Decency Act of 1996, was struck down as an unconstitutional **affront** to free speech. -
 a **pernicious** virus --
 **deride** a person's ignorance -
 A **pejorative** (also called a **derogatory** term, a term of abuse, or a term of **disparagement**) -
 Our troops **withstood** the **onset** of the enemy. -
-**Russia lunacy** -

 You’ll **avail** of all relevant international tax treaties, personal allowances, credits & tax deductions -